demergent-labs/kybra/README.md

 }
 ```

-The `build` command is `python -m kybra` followed by the canister name, the relative path to your entry point Python file, and the relative path where you would like your Candid file to be generated.
+The `build` command is `python -m kybra` followed by the canister name, the relative path to your entry Python file, and the relative path where you would like your Candid file to be generated.

 Your `main.py` file should look like this: